How does the Community Support Program (CSP) work?

 The costs consist of:

-Below is the AMES model for CSP applications submitted from 15th of November 2024:
+Below is the AMES model for CSP applications submitted after 15th of November 2024:

 What is an Assurance of Support (AOS)?